ntustison/Histograms/Text/intro.md

 research.
-However, the aforementioned issues influence quantitation in terms of core scientific measurement principles such as precision (e.g., reproducibility and repeatability [@Svenningsen:2020aa]) and bias which become increasingly significant with multi-site and large-scale studies.
+However, the aforementioned issues influence quantitation in terms of core scientific measurement principles such as precision (e.g., reproducibility and repeatability [@Svenningsen:2020aa]) and bias which become increasingly significant with multi-site [@Couch:2019aa] and large-scale studies.
 In addition, generally speaking, refinements in measuring capabilities correlate with scientific advancement so as acquisition and analysis methodologies improve, so should the level of sophistication and performance of the measurement tools.

-The recent emergence of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+In assessing these segmentation algorithms for hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure versus the 1-D intensity histogram.
+The increased popularity of deep-layered neural networks as [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
 Their potential for leveraging spatial information from images surpasses the perceptual capabilities of previous approaches and even rivals that of human raters [@Zhang:2018aa].
-In assessing these segmentation algorithms for hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure versus the 1-D intensity histogram.
 We introduced a deep learning approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches in this work.
 In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within our Advanced Normalization Tools software ecosystem (ANTsX) [@Tustison:2020aa].